acceleratedscience/omgui-frontend/readme/file-formats.md

 ### 1. Small molecules: `mol.json`

 The small molecule data format is how the molecule viewer stores and interacts with small molecule data.
-When you open a `mol`, `sdf` or `smi` file, its content is converted into this format on the fly.
+When you open a `mol`, `sdf` or `smi` file, its content is converted into this format on-the-fly.

 In addition to molecule-related data, this format also allows us to store user-generated data like notes and labels.